andriesfc/kotlin-java-template/README.md

 to access the `libs.versions.toml` file for dependencies.
 This means that version information only needs to be changed in one place.

-There is also one task which will generate a `kotest.properties` into your kotlin projects resource folder with some defaults.
+There is also a task which generates a `kotest.properties` into your kotlin projects resource folder with some defaults.
 Note that this task will only fire if there is no `kotest.properties` present.